Libvirt¶

 </memoryBacking>

-That will allocate the huge pages using the default huge page size from an autodetected mount point.
-For more control, e.g. how memory is spread over Numa nodes or which page size to use, check out the details at the libvirt docs.
+This allocates the huge pages using the default huge page size from an auto-detected mount point.
+For more control, e.g., how memory is spread over Numa nodes or which page size to use, see the libvirt memory backing documentation.

 Controlling addressing bits¶